MathBunny/mackenzie-math/README.md

 # Mackenzie Math Club 2015/2016
-##Website for the WL Mackenzie Math Club.
+##Website for the WL Mackenzie Math Club & Chess Club.
-###The purpose of the math club website is to provide the ability to:
+###Purpose of Math Club Website is to:
 * Inform members of math contest dates
 * Keep score of points during math club
 * Provide the ability for students to push solutions for points